Bail Bond Reform and Secret Sauce

 Taxpayers in Jefferson County, Arapahoe County, and Denver County and elsewhere in Colorado should be listening, because the 800lb Gorilla is coming for them, soon!

 What are some lawyers saying about this?
-In an October 23, 2017 blog, Vista, California criminal defense attorney Peter M. Liss described current legislation as “not a system that works for everyone.
+In an October 23, 2017 blog, Vista, California criminal defense attorney Peter M. Liss described legislation as “not a system that works for everyone.

 “But reforming the bail system isn’t an overnight process and it can be difficult to find a solution that eliminates the problems of our current system without adding new problems.
 The biggest risk in eliminating the bail system altogether is that some dangerous criminals may be released onto the streets again -potentially causing a threat to public safety.”